 Things are done in a completely different way in Panama so this may frustrate you.
 You won’t be able to change the way things are done so the best you can do is relax and let things happen their natural way in Panama.

-Here are 47 of the most important things you need to know before moving to Panama.
+47 49 of the most important things you need to know before moving to Panama.
 Hopefully, none of these things will be a deal killer for you.

 3. Adapt – You will need to adapt to a new culture.
 The culture will not adapt to your needs or way of doing things.
-Some people are able to adapt to living in Panama easier than others.
+Some people can adapt to living in Panama easier than others.
 If you’re the adventurous type, you’ll do just fine.
 But if you want life to be predictable in Panama, you will likely be frustrated.
 Life will throw you a curveball in Panama even with the best planning and preparation.
 To avoid stress, learn the tranquilo mentality.
-Things will get done eventually but perhaps not on your schedule.
+Things will get done eventually, but perhaps not on your schedule.

 6. Budget – Can you afford to move to Panama?
 Regardless of where you move to, there are always moving expenses.
 When you move to Panama, you need to budget for an exploratory trip to make sure Panama is right for you, getting a residency visa, airfare to get to Panama, bringing pets to Panama, renting a property, perhaps buying a car, getting health insurance, and stocking up on groceries.
 This article will help you come up with a realistic budget to move to Panama.
 When you come to check out Panama, you need to determine if there are rentals you like, in the town you want to move to, that fits your budget.
 The lower your budget, the fewer choices you will have but Panama always has affordable options.